-An anthropomorphic figure, carved from mottled grey stone.
+A chunky, anthropomorphic figure or idol, carved from mottled grey stone.
 The figure is characteristically abstract and minimalistic.
 The neckline, arms, and legs are all delineated through use of the meticulous string-cutting technique, and the entire figure has a semi-smooth texture.
+Supplied with a custom metal display base.

 Pre-Columbian Mexico, Guerrero, Mezcala culture: Circa 300-100 BC.